Rio rides to FTSE's rescue as Carney blows housebuilders down

-LONDON Heavyweight miner Rio Tinto (RIO.L) helped keep the FTSE 100 in positive territory on Thursday, offsetting weakness in housebuilders after the Bank of England removed a mortgage support scheme.
+LONDON, Nov 28 Heavyweight miner Rio Tinto helped keep the FTSE 100 in positive territory on Thursday, offsetting weakness in housebuilders after the Bank of England removed a mortgage support scheme.

 The announcement provided a much needed lift to a sector, which remains down 19 percent in 2013 and dogged by ongoing concerns over the outlook for growth given the slowdown in China, the world's most voracious consumer of raw materials.